srirampc/cpp-ci/github_actions.md

 ```
 ## Running coverage and Updating in codecov

-To compute and upload coverage we do the following steps
+To compute and upload coverage, the following steps are defined.
  1. Run lcov to generate coverage
  2. Report code coverage
  3. Uploading to Codecov